AmazingMoaaz/Askarr/README.md

 ```
     docker run -d \
-      --name requestrr \
+      --name askarr \
       -p 4545:4545 \
       -v path to config:/root/config \
       --restart=unless-stopped \
-      thomst08/requestrr
+      thomst08/askarr
 ```

 You can also choose to run the container as a different user.
 See [docker run](https://docs.docker.com/engine/reference/run/#user) reference for how to set the user for your container.

 Then simply access the web portal at http://youraddress:4545/ to create your admin account, then you can configure everything through the web portal. <br />
-Once you have configured the bot and invited it to your Discord server, simply type **/help** to see all available commands.
+Once you have configured the bot and invited it to your Discord server or added it to your Telegram chats, simply type **/help** to see all available commands.

-If you just need commands to quickly setup Requestrr with no issues, use the following commands:
+If you just need commands to quickly setup Askarr with no issues, use the following commands:

 ```
-mkdir /opt/Requestrr
+mkdir /opt/Askarr
-mkdir /opt/Requestrr/config
+mkdir /opt/Askarr/config
 docker run -d \
-  --name requestrr \
+  --name askarr \
   -p 4545:4545 \
-  -v /opt/Requestrr/config:/root/config \
+  -v /opt/Askarr/config:/root/config \
   --restart=unless-stopped \
-  thomst08/requestrr
+  thomst08/askarr
 ```

 <br />